dericson87/GifTastic/README.md

 Attempt to complete homework assignment as described in instructions.
 If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.
 Adding a README.md as well as adding this homework to your portfolio are required as well and more information can be found below.

 Bonus Goals

-Ensure your app is fully mobile responsive.
+-Ensure your app is fully mobile responsive.

-Allow users to request additional gifs to be added to the page.
+-Allow users to request additional gifs to be added to the page.

-Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.
+-Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

-List additional metadata (title, tags, etc) for each gif in a clean and readable format.
+-List additional metadata (title, tags, etc) for each gif in a clean and readable format.
-Include a 1-click download button for each gif, this should work across device types.
+-Include a 1-click download button for each gif, this should work across device types.
-Integrate this search with additional APIs such as OMDB, or Bands in Town.
+-Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio